sepheme/DNA-bot-expulsion/README.md

 - On Windows, administrator privileges are required for mouse/keyboard simulation
 - Mouse clicking uses a fallback chain to ensure reliability across different systems

+## Known Issues

+- **Stuck enemies**: Due to unpredictable spawn locations, enemies may sometimes get stuck, requiring human intervention to resolve.

+## Contributing

+If you're interested in collaborating and improving this project, feel free to make a PR (Pull Request)!
+Contributions are welcome.

 ## Troubleshooting

 - **"Administrator privileges are required" error**: Run the script/executable as Administrator on Windows